rascafr/hackrf-tips-n-tricks/pages/mayhem-build-instructions.md

-# Portpack Mayhem build instructions
+# Portapack Mayhem build instructions

 Since the performance is really bad under Docker, let's configure our mac so we can build the firmware directly on it.